practicusai/docs/docs/setup-guide.md

 ![](img/container-setup-step-4.png)

-- When navigating cloud data sources in the Explore tab, you can switch between local and cloud Cloud Workers by using the drop-down list at the top right.
+- When navigating cloud data sources in the Explore tab, you can switch between local and Cloud Workers by using the drop-down list at the top right.
 - Practicus AI app also attaches (mounts) **container_shared** folder, so you can easily copy files back and forth between your file system and the container.
 Simply open Windows Explorer (Finder in macOS), navigate to: your home folder / practicus / container_shared and copy files.
 Then navigate to Cloud Worker Files in Explore tab, and the files you copied will be visible under container_shared folder.
 Click Reload button at the top if you recently copied files.

 ![](img/container-setup-step-5.png)